jckuri/Control_and_Trajectory_Tracking/README.md

 ## How would you design a way to automatically tune the PID parameters?
 This is an open question, the coherence and justification of the answer is valued.

+As you can see, I tuned the PID parameters by trials and errors, the oldest optimization method.
+I also used my own experience with PID controllers (Artificial Intelligence for Robotics at Georgia Tech) to guess coherent parameters and save some time.
+I performed countless experiments trying to understand not only the PID parameters but also the other parameters of my vectorial fields.

 ```
   // initialize pid steer
   /**